franklineker/generic-react-app/README.md

 ## Installation

-Use `npm` to install and run the projecct localy:
+Use `npm` to install and run the projecct locally:

 ```bash
 npm install